-Sue Shelley is a Director of Nexus MAT and Chair of the Audit & Finance Committee.
+Sue Shelley is a Director of Nexus MAT and Chair of the Audit & Risk Committee.
 Sue has extensive experience of school governance in primary, special and secondary schools.
 Sue has regularly been involved in Headteacher recruitment, finance, staff disciplinary, Headteacher appraisal, curriculum, teaching and learning and capital projects.
 Sue has taught in secondary schools, 6th form and the prison service as well as leading Extended Services and Adult and Family Learning or Community Learning.
-Sue is also an experienced chair, having successfully led a local governing body.